mvazquezc/mvazquezc.github.io/content/posts/2019-05-18-openshift-operator-framework/index.md

 ## Setup Watch namespaces

-By default, the controller will watch all namespaces, in this case we want it to watch only the namespace where it runs, in order to do so we need to update the Controler options in the `main.go` file.
+By default, the controller will watch all namespaces, in this case we want it to watch only the namespace where it runs, in order to do so we need to update the controller options in the `main.go` file.

 ~~~go
 /*